 Understand the landscape

-While Leiter does most of his jingle writing directly with advertising agencies, Landesman points out that specialized music production companies — a.k.a. jingle houses — employ or contract with composers.
+While Leiter does most of his jingle writing directly with the advertising agency, Landesman points out that specialized music production companies — a.k.a. jingle houses — employ or contract with composers.
 When such companies are approached by jingle-hungry ad agencies, the production houses often generate multiple musical options and the agencies choose which they like best.

 Leiter points out that the jingle market has shrunk “tremendously” in the last five years, so whether you’re seeking to network with ad agencies or production houses, be sure to set your expectations accordingly.
 “People are using existing tracks like crazy,” he says.
 “Writing custom jingles used to be a much larger world, but now people are licensing tracks from bands, or having their kids whip something up in GarageBand.”

 There are still opportunities out there, affirms Landesman.
 “Everybody’s interested in finding new talent.
-When I was a staff writer for a production company, the owner would keep bringing on new writers, both to bring new ideas to the company, and to keep the existing composers on their toes.
+When I was a staff writer for a production company, the owner would keep bringing on new and aspiring jingle writers, both to bring new ideas to the company, and to keep the existing composers on their toes.
 You do need to maintain a sense of persistence as you’re going to get a high rate of rejection early on,” he continues.
 “But it’s just like starting a band and building a following, getting people out to shows.
 You’re going to do a lot of research and legwork before anything catches on.”

 Understand your role

 “Jingles are custom-written works for specific companies that have both words and music,” says Leiter.
 “Your goal as a jingle writer is to understand what a company’s message is and to translate that into a song.
 In other words, it’s their message, but your illumination of it.”